maluyckx/Network_Attacks/report.md

 }
 ```

+To confirm that the network connectivity was functioning as expected, the `pingall\ command was executed.
+The output matched that of the basic enterprise network protection, indicating that all connections were intact and there were no issues introduced that could affect network functionality.

 ### Validation of the protection

 After implementing the security measures, the attacker was not able to get a single port on the mininet topology since he was blacklisted instantly after scanning 50 ports.
 The command `nft list set inet filter blacklist` can be used to display the IP address, as shown in the following output :